 Oral: 1 to 3 hours; IV: 8 to 10 minutes

 Use: Labeled Indications

-Management of metabolic acidosis; gastric hyperacidity; as an alkalinization agent for the urine; treatment of hyperkalemia; management of overdose of certain drugs, including tricyclic antidepressants and aspirin
+Management of metabolic acidosis; gastric hyperacidity; alkalinization of the urine; treatment of hyperkalemia; management of overdose of certain drugs, including tricyclic antidepressants and aspirin

 Neutralizing additive (dental use): Improves onset of analgesia and reduces injection site pain by adjusting lidocaine with epinephrine solution to a more physiologic pH.

 Evidence from controlled trials supports the use of isotonic sodium bicarbonate as an effective option in the prevention of contrast-induced nephropathy (CIN), demonstrating reduced incidence compared to sodium chloride [Merten 2004], [Ozcan 2007].
 However, meta-analyses have found effectiveness of sodium bicarbonate to be uncertain and noted that study heterogeneity and publication bias are substantial [Brar 2009], [Zoungas 2009].
 In addition, a double-blind, randomized trial in patients at high risk for renal complications found no benefit with IV sodium bicarbonate over IV sodium chloride [Weisbord 2018].